Chess problem: Beauty in chess problems

-Example problem
+Examples

 To the right is a directmate problem composed by Thomas Taverner in 1881.

 The key move is 1.Rh1.
 This is difficult to find because it makes no threat – instead, it puts Black in zugzwang, a situation in which the player must move, yet every move leads to a disadvantage.
 Each of Black's nineteen legal replies allows an immediate mate.
 For example, if Black defends with 1...Bxh7, the d5-square is no longer guarded, and White mates with 2.Nd5#.
 Or if Black plays 1...Re5, Black blocks that escape square for his king allowing 2.Qg4#.
 If Black plays 1...Rf6, then 2.Rh4#.
 Yet if Black could only pass (i.e., make no move at all), White would have no way to mate on his second move.
 The full solution is as follows: